cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 #### Testing

 As a general rule, it helps to decompose your functions into operations for which you can write unit tests.
 To run the tests, use `make test` in the top-level indicator directory.

+Unit tests are required for all functions.
+Integration tests are highly desired, but may be difficult to set up depending on where the data is being fetched from.
+Mocking functions are useful in this case.

 #### Naming